sujaypoojari01/Student-List/README.md

 # Student-List
-A Demo Android Application Where we can Add a student and update students details and view them using Recyclerview and Store the data in Local Database.
+A Demo Android Application Where we can Add a student and update students details and view them using Recyclerview and CardView.
-For Database we are using Room Database.
+We will store data in local database using Room Database.